Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 woman drinking in a tumbler

-The best time to take protein and creatine is after your workouts [12] [13] [14].
+The best time to take protein and creatine is after your workouts according to various studies in the National Library of Medicine [8] [9] [10].

-The ideal time frame for maximized benefits may be within half an hour of finishing your workout when your “starving” muscles are most receptive to the nutrients.
+The ideal time frame for maximized benefits may be within 30 minutes after finishing your workout when your “starving” muscles are most receptive to the nutrients.
+However, individual routines and goals may dictate different timing for maximum benefits.

-Experts advise you also to get some sort of carbs to increase your body’s ability to uptake creatine and further boost your muscle tissue recovery.
+As an experienced trainer, I usually advise adding some sort of carbs to increase your body’s ability to uptake creatine and further boost your muscle tissue recovery.

 How to Combine Them for Maximum Gains